A financial disclosure from Donald Trump's sister led to The New York Times report on his taxes

 Barry, along with President Trump and their younger brother, Robert, were the executors of their father's estate, and in that capacity filed his tax returns 15 months after his death in 1999, the Times notes.

 The judge's involvement in the practices outlined in the Times story is unclear.
-However, as a one of the executors of her late father's estate, she and her brothers were responsible for verifying the accuracy of his estate tax return, which the Times notes "vividly illustrates the effectiveness of the tax strategies devised by the Trumps in the early 1990s."
+However, as one of the executors of her late father's estate, she and her brothers were responsible for verifying the accuracy of his estate tax return, which the Times notes "vividly illustrates the effectiveness of the tax strategies devised by the Trumps in the early 1990s."

 "She signed the estate tax return.
 She is required to submit accurate information to be truthful.
 She was a lawyer at the time," professor Lee-Ford Tritt, a law professor and the director of the Center for Estate Planning at the University of Florida Law School, told CNN on Wednesday.
 Barry also was a sitting federal judge at the time her late father's tax returns were filed.